 NCERT Solutions for Class 4 EVS Chapter 11- Valley of Flowers:-Download PDF Here

 Access Solutions for NCERT Class 4 EVS Chapter 11- The Valley of Flowers

 1. Have you ever seen so many flowers grow together anywhere?
 Where?

-Yes, I have seen so many flowers growing together at the garden of my uncle’s house.
+Yes, I have seen many flowers growing together in my uncle’s garden.

 2. How many differently coloured flowers have you seen?

 I have seen a variety of different coloured flowers.

 3. Write their colours.

 The colours were red, yellow, blue, pink, violet, white and orange.